po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 # Store the Employee Names

 Let’s start adding properties to our `Employee` class.
 We’re only dealing with an employee’s first name right now, so let’s start there.
 Like all variable declarations in C#, we must specify the type.
-We’ll store employees’ first names as strings in a property named FirstName.
+We’ll store employees’ first names as strings in a property named `FirstName`.

 Properties are declared in the body of a class, like this: